ofek/asciinema.github.io/docs/manual/index.md

 - [server](../manual/server/) - hosting platform for terminal recordings
 - [agg](../manual/agg/) - GIF generator
 - [asciicast](../manual/asciicast/v2/) - file format used by all of the above

-If you're new to asciinema then make sure to go through the [getting started guide](../getting-started/) first, which gives a high-level overview of the functionality, then come back here.